 Having a “niche” is a great way to stay focused.
 Become familiar with one type of rental property, such as single-family homes.
 This will help you grow your portfolio and ultimately achieve whatever goals you defined in your business plan.
 However, growth isn’t the only reason it’s important to stay focused.
 Choosing a niche for investing and managing property helps you streamline your operations.
-It can also help minimize the difficulties that arise with a varied real estate portfolio.
+It can also help minimize the difficulties of a varied real estate portfolio.
 Can you imagine the complexity of keeping single-family homes, apartments, commercial spaces, and industrial spaces afloat all at once?
 That’s why very few individual real estate investors do it.

 Hone in on your niche and become an expert in it.

-Managing your property: Know when to contract help
+Managing your property: know when to contract help.

 Real estate can be lots of fun and extremely rewarding, but also stressful and intense.
 If you love to learn new things and are eager to help others, chances are you’ll succeed in your real estate investments.